lgryaznova/GettingAndCleaningData/README.md

 ### Step 5

-The script creates an independent tidy data set with the average of each variable for each activity and each subjectfrom the `merged` data set. `ddply` function from `plyr` package is used here.
+The script creates an independent tidy data set with the average of each variable for each activity and each subject from the `merged` data set. `ddply` function from `plyr` package is used here.
 The new data set is stored in `tidyData` data frame and is written to the file 'tidydata.txt' in the working directory (NOT inside the 'UCI HAR Dataset' folder).